Mongolia: Sports and festivals

 Horse riding is especially central to Mongolian culture.
 The long-distance races that are showcased during Naadam festivals are one aspect of this, as is the popularity of trick riding.
 One example of trick riding is the legend that the Mongolian military hero Damdin Sükhbaatar scattered coins on the ground and then picked them up while riding a horse at full gallop.

-Mongolian wrestling is the most popular of all Mongol sports.
+Mongolian wrestling is the most popular sport.
 It is the highlight of the Three Manly Games of Naadam.
-Historians claim that Mongol-style wrestling originated some seven thousand years ago.
+Historians claim that Mongol-style wrestling originated some 7,000 years ago.
 Hundreds of wrestlers from different cities and aimags around the country take part in the national wrestling competition.

-Other sports such as basketball, weightlifting, powerlifting, association football, athletics, gymnastics, table tennis, jujutsu, karate, aikido, kickboxing, and mixed martial arts have become popular in Mongolia.
-More Mongolian table tennis players are competing internationally.
+Other sports such as basketball, weightlifting, powerlifting, association football, athletics, gymnastics, table tennis, jujutsu, karate, aikido, kickboxing, and mixed martial arts have become popular.
+Freestyle wrestling has been practiced since 1958.

-Freestyle wrestling has been practiced since 1958 in Mongolia.
-Mongolian freestyle wrestlers have won the first and the most Olympic medals of Mongolia.

 Naidangiin Tüvshinbayar won Mongolia's first ever Olympic gold medal in the men's 100-kilogram class of judo.

 Amateur boxing has been practiced in Mongolia since 1948.
 The Mongolian Olympic boxing national team was founded in 1960.
-The Communist government of Mongolia banned boxing from 1964 to 1967 but the government soon ended the ban.
-Professional boxing began in Mongolia in the 1990s.
+Professional boxing began in the 1990s.
 Mongolia national basketball team enjoyed some success recently, especially at the East Asian Games.
 Association football is also played in Mongolia.
 The Mongolia national football team began playing national games again during the 1990s; but has not yet qualified for a major international tournament.
 The Mongolia Premier League is the top domestic competition.

 Several Mongolian women have excelled in pistol shooting: Otryadyn Gündegmaa is a silver medalist of the 2008 Olympic Games, Munkhbayar Dorjsuren is a double world champion and Olympic bronze medal winner (now representing Germany), while Tsogbadrakhyn Mönkhzul is, as of May 2007, ranked third in the world in the 25-meter pistol event.
 Mongolian sumo wrestler Dolgorsürengiin Dagvadorj won 25 top division tournament championships, placing him fourth on the all-time list.
 In January 2015, Mönkhbatyn Davaajargal took his 33rd top division championship, giving him the most in the history of sumo.

 Bandy is the only sport in which Mongolia has finished higher than third place at the Asian Winter Games, which happened in 2011 when the national team captured the silver medal.
 It led to being chosen as the best Mongolian sports team of 2011.
 Mongolia won the bronze medal of the B division at the 2017 Bandy World Championship after which the then President of Mongolia, Tsakhiagiin Elbegdorj, held a reception for the team.

-Ulaanbataar holds an annual marathon in June.
-2015 was the sixth marathon that has been organized by Ar Mongol.
-The race starts at Sukhbataar Square and is always open to residents and runners who come especially for this event.